-According to Metsä Board’s Articles of Association, the company has one auditor who shall be an auditing firm authorised by the Central Chamber of Commerce of Finland.
-The General Meeting appoints the auditor each year.
-The Audit Committee together with the Audit Committee of the parent entity Metsäliitto Cooperative arranged in 2011 a tender for the auditing services.
-As a result of the tendering, the Company’s long-term auditor PricewaterhouseCoopers Oy was at the 2012 Annual General Meeting changed to KPMG Oy Ab.
-The Audit Committee, together with the Audit Committee of the parent entity Metsäliitto Cooperative, arranged in 2021 a tender for auditing services.
-Pursuant to the decision of the Annual General Meeting of 2022, KPMG Oy Ab acts as the Company’s auditor and appointed Kirsi Jantunen, APA, as the new auditor with main responsibility.
+According to Metsä Board’s Articles of Association, the Company has one auditor that must be an audit firm authorised by the Central Chamber of Commerce of Finland.
+The General Meeting appoints the auditor each year at the Annual General Meeting.
+The Company’s Audit Committee together with the Audit Committee of its parent entity, Metsäliitto Cooperative, organised a competitive bidding for audit services in 2011 and 2021.
+As a result of the 2011 bidding, the Company’s long-term auditor PricewaterhouseCoopers Oy was changed to KPMG Oy Ab at the 2012 Annual General Meeting.
+Following the competitive bidding organised in 2021 and pursuant to the decision of the 2022 Annual General Meeting, KPMG Oy Ab now acts as the Company’s auditor with Kirsi Jantunen, APA, as the auditor with main responsibility.

-Pursuant to EU’s Audit Directive an audit entity may act as a company’s auditor for a maximum of 10 years, following which audit services shall be subject to tendering.
-Should the same auditor be re-elected in the tendering, it may proceed as the company’s auditor for another 10 years at maximum.
-Thereafter the auditor must be changed.
-The Audit committee controls the appointment procedure of the auditors and provides the Board and the General Meeting with a recommendation for the appointment of the auditor.
+Under the EU Audit Directive, an audit firm may act as a company’s auditor for a maximum of 10 years, after which a competitive bidding must be organised for the audit services.
+Should the same audit firm be re-elected, it may serve continuously as the Company’s auditor for another 10 years at most, after which the audit firm must be changed.
+The Audit committee controls the appointment procedure of auditors and provides the Board and the General Meeting with a recommendation for the appointment of the auditor.